Skip to main content

 Policy

-ACM shall only be removed or otherwise impacted by a licensed asbestos abatement contractor utilizing licensed workers.
-ACM or other asbestos-contaminated debris/waste shall be properly labeled and transported off-site by a licensed waste hauler to a registered landfill where proper manifesting procedures shall be utilized.
+Asbestos-containing material (ACM) shall only be removed or otherwise impacted by a licensed asbestos abatement contractor utilizing licensed workers.
+ACM or other asbestos-contaminated debris/waste shall be properly labelled and transported off-site by a licensed waste hauler to a registered landfill where proper manifesting procedures shall be utilized.

-I. All asbestos-related activities will be managed and/or coordinated through Environmental Health & Safety/Risk Management (EHS/RM) for all University-owned property.
+I. All asbestos-related activities will be managed and/or coordinated through EHS for all University-owned property.
 Practices include but are not limited to:

 • Determine the presence and location of ACM.